-Lawrence Acker has extensive experience representing natural gas and electric power industry participants in commercial and transactional matters, including infrastructure development on behalf of project developers and investors, civil litigation, proceedings before the Federal Energy Regulatory Commission (FERC), and related appeals.
+Lawrence Acker has extensive experience representing natural gas and electric power industry participants in commercial and transactional matters, including infrastructure development on behalf of project developers and investors, in civil litigation, in proceedings before the Federal Energy Regulatory Commission (FERC), and in related appeals.
 Larry works closely with company counsel and senior executives, as well as experts in related fields of law and other disciplines.
 He frequently manages the work of groups of lawyers in complex matters.

 He has also conducted live, video and webcast seminars within the U.S. and abroad on sources of regulatory and litigation exposure, market manipulation, enforcement and compliance matters, LNG projects and other infrastructure development.

 Energy: Electricity (Regulatory & Litigation), 2003-2017